AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

    <li>Step text</li>
    -->

-#### Create Adobe I/O integration {#createintegration}
+#### Configure the service APIs on Adobe Devloper Console {#createintegration}

-To use Automated Forms Conversion service, create an integration in Adobe I/O. The integration generates API Key, Client Secret, Payload (JWT).
+To use Automated Forms Conversion service, create a project and add Automated Forms Configuration Service API to the project on Adobe Developer Console.
+The integration generates API Key, Client Secret, Payload (JWT).

 1. Log in to https://console.adobe.io/.
 Use your Adobe ID, developer account that your administrator has provisioned to login to Adobe I/O console to login.
 1. Select your organization from the top right corner.
 If you do not know your organization, contact your administrator.